 New College Institute

 New College Institute (NCI) is a beacon for automotive parts suppliers because of the relevant programs offered.
 Until New College Institute established in Martinsville, 4-year universities were located 2 hours away.
 Community leaders envisioned a locally-driven program drawing on the best of the greater regional post-secondary education resources throughout the state.
 This visionary approach enables the community to drive curriculum to address needs for local business growth, including development of in-demand skills for specialized manufacturing.
-A $15 million, 52,000 sq. ft. building has been constructed in the heart of Martinsville’s Uptown district as the first new building on the NCI campus.
-Cutting-edge equipment will be housed in this new facility and provide an important proof point as to the quality and current nature of skill development occurring at NCI.
+A $15 million, 52,000 sq. ft. building was constructed in the heart of Martinsville’s Uptown district as the first new building on the NCI campus, housing cutting-edge equipment and providing an important example of the quality and nature of skill development occurring at NCI.

 Flagship NCI Programs: